Asbestos Spotlight – Popcorn Ceilings

 You may think your popcorn ceiling is a bit dated… or you may think it’s downright ugly.
 Scraping popcorn ceilings is a common DIY project.
-I urge you to step back a minute and gather some information before you take this project on in your home.
+Before you try to take it on, we would urge you to step back a minute, and gather some information before you take on this project.

+Popcorn ceilings can contain hidden dangers.
 Asbestos is a very common component of acoustic ceiling texture, more commonly known as popcorn ceilings.
-Simply DIY projects, or even contractor led renovations, can release asbestos fibers into your home if not handled properly.
+Simple DIY projects and contractor led renovations can release asbestos fibers into your home, if not handled properly.

 So What is My Risk of Exposure?